 - This bill does not require any new money.

-- Integrating nutrition education into curricula means offering nutrition education throughout medical school, residency programs, and in conjunction with other health education programs, and can also mean offering additional opportunities such as CME and seminars.
+- Integrating nutrition and physical activity education into curricula means offering nutrition and physical activity education throughout medical school, residency programs, and in conjunction with other health education programs, and can also mean offering additional opportunities such as CME and seminars.

 Questions and Answers

-2) Why aren’t more medical schools offering nutrition education?
+5. Why aren’t more medical schools offering nutrition and physical activity education?

-Despite nutrition being an important crosscutting issue for all specialties and chronic diseases, medical schools are only starting to consider nutrition as an important part of improving the health and well-being of patients.
+Despite both being an important crosscutting issue for all specialties and chronic diseases, medical schools are only starting to consider lifestyle factors as an important part of improving the health and well-being of patients.
 Many of them see cost as a barrier, despite how little integration can cost and, once integrated, how little it costs to sustain.

-HRSA is under the Department of Health and Human Services (HHS) and works to strengthen the healthcare workforce, build healthy communities, and improve health equity.
-HRSA supports the training of health professionals, the distribution of providers to areas where they are needed most, and improvements in healthcare delivery.
-To this end, HRSA is positioned to oversee grants to medical schools to increase nutrition education among training healthcare professionals.
+HRSA is under the Department of Health and Human Services (HHS) and works to strengthen the health care workforce, build healthy communities, and improve health equity.
+HRSA supports the training of health professionals, the distribution of providers to areas where they are needed most, and improvements in health care delivery.
+To this end, HRSA is positioned to oversee grants to medical schools to increase nutrition and physical activity education among training health care professionals.

-There is no dedicated funding to increase nutrition education for healthcare professionals in medical schools and residency programs.
-However, one grant program that focused on nutrition education called the Nutrition Academic Award (NAA), funded primarily by the NIH National Heart, Lung, and Blood Institute (NHLBI), provided more than $15 million to 21 of the 126 existing medical institutions ($150,000 per school) to integrate nutrition education into medical school curricula from 1998 to 2005.
+There is no dedicated funding to increase nutrition and physical activity education for health care professionals in medical schools and residency programs.
+However, one grant program that focused on nutrition education called the Nutrition Academic Award (NAA), funded primarily by the NIH National Heart, Lung, and Blood Institute (NHLBI), provided more than $15 million to 21 of the 126 existing medical institutions ($150,000 per school) to integrate nutrition education into medical school curricula from 1998 to 2005, showed positive results.

 The ENRICH Act would fund at least 30 medical schools and will further build on initiatives like the NAA that sustained and increased nutrition education and awareness among training physicians but would include physical activity education.
 The NAA is considered by many experts to be a successful federal intervention.
 Some of the results are:

-- Medical students in NAA schools viewed their nutrition education as more adequate than in non-NAA schools (about half of NAA students v. about one-third of non-NAA students) and this increased over the length of the program.
+- Medical students in NAA schools viewed their nutrition education as more adequate than in non-NAA schools (about half of NAA students versus about one-third of non-NAA students), and this increased over the length of the program.

 - More than 50 percent of NAA schools show consistent inclusion of nutrition in their curricula.